mehanizm/mapsorter/README.md

 ## Basic usage

-You can see an example in cmd/main.go
+You can see working examples in `cmd/main.go` or in the tests.

 The lib has two different api.
 Please, use whichever is more convenient for you.